jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - The goal of this process is to create a **continuity of operations plan** (COOP), which focuses on how an org will carry out critical business functions starting shortly after a disruption occurs and extending up to one month of sustained operations
   - **Approval and implementation**:
     - BCP plan now needs sr. management buy-in (should be endorsed by the org's top exec)
-    - BCP team should create an implementation schedule, and all personnel involed should receive training on the plan
+    - BCP team should create an implementation schedule, and all personnel involved should receive training on the plan

 - The top priority of BCP and DRP is people: **Always prioritize people's safety**; get people out of harm's way, and then address IT recovery and restoration issues

 ## [1.9](#19-contribute-to-and-enforce-personnel-security-policies-and-procedures-osg-9-chpt-2) Contribute to and enforce personnel security policies and procedures (OSG-9 Chpt 2)

 - People are often considered the weakest element in any security solution; no matter what physical or logical controls are deployed, humans can discover ways of to avoid them, circumvent/subvert them, or disable them
   - Malicious actors are routinely targeting users with phishing and spear phishing campaigns, social engineering, and other types of attacks, and everybody is a target
   - Once attackers compromise an account, they can use that entry point to move around the network and elevate their privileges
   - People can also become a key security asset when they are properly trained and are motivated to protect not only themselves but the security of the organization as well